Decisions, contraventions, enforcements and regularisation

 - Serve a contravention notice in respect of defective work

-If you do wish to appeal for any of the above reasons (except for a contravention notice), this must be lodged with the DCLG within 56 days of the date of our notification or decision and work must not have commenced.
-For more information go to determinations and appeals on GOV.UK.
+If you do wish to appeal for any of the above reasons (except for a contravention notice), you must be lodge this with the Ministry of Housing, Communities & Local Government within 56 days of the date of our notification or decision and work must not have commenced.

 Contravention of building regulations